rlf-arlut/tmrg/doc/source/triplication.rst

 ################################

 Until now, ``majorityVoter`` and ``fanout`` modules were used without explicitly saying what they are.
-An example implementation of voter can be found in file ``common/voter.v``:
+An example implementation of voter can be found in the file ``common/voter.v``:

 .. literalinclude:: ../../common/voter.v
    :language: verilog
    :linenos:

-While an example implementation of fanout can be found in file ``common/fanout.v``:
+While an example implementation of fanout can be found in the file ``common/fanout.v``:

 .. literalinclude:: ../../common/fanout.v
    :language: verilog